ruohongrosellew/LLMSynBioBench/README.md

 # SynBioBench
-Final Project for BioE 134: Synthetic Biology Benchmarking for Large Language Models
+Final Project for BioE 134: [SynBioBench](https://github.com/ruohongrosellew/SynBioBench) - Synthetic Biology Benchmarking for Large Language Models
+*This is a repository for the SynBioBench benchmarking suite for fundational Large Language models.*
 ## Table of Contents
 - [SynBioBench](#synbiobench)
   - [Table of Contents](#table-of-contents)